-Allergological study: Diagnostic procedures include a detailed clinical history, skin tests and provocation tests.
-Despite being highly irritative drugs for skin testing, some experience does exist with azithromycin.
-The Spanish Society of Allergology and Clinical Immunology (SEAIC) proposes to carry out prick-test at 10 mg/mL and intradermal test at 0.01 mg/ml [29].
-Patch test (20% pet) [29] can be an option for delayed reactions, although its sensitivity is low.
-If skin tests are negative, the riskbenefit ratio should be evaluated before proceeding with a drug provocation test (DPT).
-Cross-reactivity between different macrolides seems to be low, but it is necessary to confirm tolerance to another drug in cases of confirmed allergy to azithromycin [30].
-Desensitization protocols: There are very few published reports of macrolide desensitization, one of them involved a patient diagnosed with mast cell activation syndrome who was successfully desensitized to azithromycin following a 14-step protocol, achieving a total dose of 528.45 mg in 24 hours [31].
+Allergological study: Diagnostic procedures include a detailed clinical history, skin tests, and provocation tests.
+Despite being highly irritative drugs for skin testing, experience with azithromycin has been reported.
+The Spanish Society of Allergology and Clinical Immunology proposes to carry out prick testing at 10 mg/mL and intradermal testing at 0.01 mg/mL [29].
+Patch testing (20% pet) [29] can be an option for delayed reactions, although its sensitivity is low.
+If skin tests are negative, the risk-benefit ratio should be evaluated before proceeding with a drug provocation test (DPT).
+Crossreactivity between different macrolides seems to be infrequent, although it is necessary to confirm tolerance to another drug in cases of confirmed allergy to azithromycin [30].

+Desensitization protocols: There are very few published reports of macrolide desensitization.
+One involved a patient diagnosed with mast cell activation syndrome who was successfully desensitized to azithromycin following a 14-step protocol, achieving a total dose of 528.45 mg in 24 hours [31].

-Chloroquine/Hydroxychloroquine (CQ, HCQ)
+Chloroquine/Hydroxychloroquine